Honors & News

 We also found that if you target these increases in fatty acid metabolism using existing anti-obesity and anti-metabolism drugs, you inhibit viral replication.

 - Cytomegalovirus-mediated activation of pyrimidine biosynthesis drives UDP-sugar synthesis to support viral protein glycosylation.
-Proc Natl Acad Sci U S A. In press.
-(2014 Dec 03).
+Proc Natl Acad Sci U S A. 111, 18019-24.
+(2014 Dec 16).